Discover the regulated activities that require full permission and the details of the application process.

 Full permission is a term we use to describe the level of FCA authorisation some firms will need to apply for.

 We have two categories of authorisation for consumer credit firms: ‘limited permission’ and ‘full permission’.
 Whether you need to apply for limited or full permission depends on the regulated activities your firm will carry on.
-Use our step-by-step tool to help you decide (PDF).

 Common examples of regulated activities needing full permission